 Trees provide numerous community and infrastructure benefits, including removing carbon dioxide and pollution from the air, mitigating rainwater and snowmelt runoff; preventing soil erosion into streams, rivers and storm sewers; reducing energy costs for residents and business owners, promoting biodiversity, blocking noise pollution, increasing property values, improving the aesthetics of urban neighborhoods, and improving public health by reducing heat and air pollution-related (ie. asthma) health problems.

-We are getting ready to the Tree Corps, our paid arboriculture workforce development program, to build Cleveland residents’ capacity to steward the urban forest while equitably spreading the economic value it can bring.
+In 2018 and 2019, Holden Forests and Gardens piloted the innovative Tree Corps Program, our paid arboriculture workforce development program, to build Cleveland residents’ capacity to steward the urban forest while equitably spreading the economic value it can bring.

 We learned much in these two pilot years, and in 2021, Holden Forests and Gardens is excited to launch a new, expanded phase of the Tree Corps program wherein young adults, communities, and professionals can be a part of the Corps…

 Tree Corps CREW (Cleveland-Region Experiential Work) Program

 Tree Corps Crew offers a paid job experience with exposure to and training in tree-care and related (horticulture, natural resources) careers for young, early-career Cleveland-area residents.
 The 8-member Tree Corps Crew spends 6 weeks learning key arboriculture skills, engaging in field experiences, and working on tree and land care related to the Cleveland Tree Plan.
 The program concludes with a capstone project and opportunities to shadow green career professionals.
 CREW provides EXPERIENCE, EXPOSURE, and WORK THAT MAKES A DIFFERENCE for folks who have not otherwise had an opportunity to engage in green careers.